S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-31-Playing-with-OffensiveNim.md

           <img src="/assets/posts/NimPlaying/HexPSBypass.png">
 </p>

 Flagging theese bytes is pretty easy for AV-Vendors.
-So this method is not really good to bypass AV-Software.
+So this method alone is not really good to bypass AV-Software.
 So if you want your Nim compiled binary to hide the .NET assembly you have to encode/encrypt it and decode/decrypt it at runtime.
 Base64 encoding and decoding can be done in Nim with the following code:

 ```batch
 import base64